 I would have never in the world had a job at Bentley Systems otherwise!
 It was very much a testimony to Campus Philly, because they’re all about getting students connected to jobs through their programming.
 This was before I did any music, any company, or anything—I didn’t know what I wanted to do, and here I am, I found a job that paid me full-time, and I didn’t have to stress about the end of college or the transition out of college.

 It was right at the point that I started throwing shows, so it gave me the financial stability I needed.

 Tell us about REC Philly.
 What is REC Philly’s mission?

-When my business partner and I, Will Toms, started our first company is was not called REC, it was called Broad Street Music Group.
+When my business partner and I, Will Toms, started our first company, it was not called REC; it was called Broad Street Music Group.
 That was the specific business that we started after I got my first job.
 It was all about throwing shows for local artists and musicians.
-At first it was just for our friends to have a stage, but immediately when we opened it to the public it was like a floodgate of dozens and dozens of artists pouring into my email saying, ‘hey, how do I perform?’
+At first it was just for our friends to have a stage, but immediately when we opened it to the public it was like a floodgate of dozens and dozens of artists pouring into my email saying, “Hey, how do I perform?”

-We went from college basements to dive bars in the city, then the dive bars turned into regular small venues, the regular small venues turned into medium venues, and the rest is history.
-It was all for helping artists, getting that spark going.
+We went from college basements to dive bars in the city, then the dive bars turned into regular small venues, then regular small venues turned into medium venues, and the rest is history.
+It was all for helping artists, [and] getting that spark going.

 “Failing and giving up are obviously two different things.”

-Once we realized there was more of an impact that could be had in Philadelphia’s music community – there was something more special here – we decided to shut down Broad Street Music.
+Once we realized there was more of an impact that could be had in Philadelphia’s music community—that there was something more special here—we decided to shut down Broad Street Music.
 Will and I decided together to launch this new company, which was REC, where we could help these artists by doing more than just throwing events.